Leestan360/alx-low_level_programming/0x00-hello_world/README.md

-Day one of C - Hello, World
+Day one of C Language - Hello, World